 |Description of approach to identifying and addressing data security risks, including use of third-party cybersecurity standards||

 ADP policy requires our management to promptly take appropriate actions and commit sufficient resources to reduce unacceptable loss exposures to acceptable levels.
 To meet this objective ADP has an operational risk management framework and has deployed supporting procedures and tools across the enterprise.
 ADP Operational Risk Management is responsible for maintaining the framework while integrating with Enterprise Risk Management for aggregation and escalation.
-The ADP Executive Committee provides operational risk governance through the Executive Security Council, which is chaired by the Chief Security Officer and includes the CEO, CFO, CIO, CHRO (Chief Human Resources Officer), and General Counsel.
+The ADP Executive Committee provides operational risk governance through the Executive Security Council, which is chaired by the Chief Security Officer and includes the CEO, President, COO, CFO, CAO, CIO, CHRO, General Counsel, head of our Global Shared Services and head of our Global Product and Technology Organization.

 The ADP operational risk management framework is based on the following industry standards: